skoczen/polytester/README.md

 - Better parsing of test outputs, to just list failed test file names and line numbers or other fancy niceties.
 - xUnit output
-- --failfast, for super-quick iteration.
+- `--failfast`, for super-quick iteration.
 - The ability for parsers to do better parallelization introspection (based on globs, etc)
 - Whatever great stuff you bring to the table!